 If you are a landlord or intend to be one, do not believe any of the above myths or use them as a yardstick for setting your rental property price.
-They can be dangerous towards your rental investment strategy in the long-run.
+They can be dangerous for your rental investment strategy in the long run.
 You can also opt to get help from property managers as well.
 At a reasonable property management price, you can get rid of the day-to-day hassle of being a landlord and ensure that you are maximizing your rental income.

 If you are still confused on how to craft your rental pricing strategy, you can get a free rent analysis with Onerent’s (now Poplar Homes) rent estimate calculator.